What you need to know about Sarasota County's school plan

 Attendance: Teachers should monitor participation and reach out to families who aren’t participating; social workers and counselors may help.
 Packets of coursework may need to be delivered home, which bus drivers can assist with.

+What about testing/grading?
 According to the plan, no student will receive a grade below 70% in any class they are making an effort to participate in.
-If remote learning extends beyond April 15, there will be no final exams.
+Since remote learning is extending beyond April 15, there will be no final exams.
 According to the grading component of the plan, “Teachers are asked to apply generous grading methods and content submission/completion timelines.”
 Any student who completes their assignment may receive an A.

 Social-emotional learning: Inner Explorer has developed a daily mindfulness app for families, which can be used by students in kindergarten through 12th grade.
 Mindfulness can reduce stress, boost immune system, and improve learning.